11 Scenic American Road Trips to Take This Spring

 After the music, parades, nightlife, restaurants, fun, and beignets of New Orleans, think about a road trip to Louisiana’s capital.
 It’s only about 110 miles, but with so much history and beauty along the way, you should plan on making it a full day trip.
 Take I-10 west out of town, and after about an hour, you’ll reach your first suggested stop, Destrehan Plantation, said to be the oldest plantation house in the area.
 Visit for a tour and a lesson in our nation’s history.

 From there, take I-310 south to LA-18, a scenic road that hugs the Mississippi, curving along with it to Evergreen Plantation, about an hour away.
 Listed on the National Register of Historic Places, the complex covers 37 buildings, including 22 slave cabins, and a walking tour is available, with reservations advised.
-Continue on LA-18 along the river, and if you wish to make another stop, Oak Alley Plantation in Vacherie boasts a Greek-revival style house surrounded by a canopy of live oak trees.

 San Antonio to Austin, Texas

-If you happen to be in San Antonio in April, don’t miss Fiesta Days from April 18-28 for parades, flowers, food, and entertainment, but the city is fun all the time, especially in spring.
+If you happen to be in San Antonio in April, don’t miss Fiesta Days from April 16-26 for parades, flowers, food, and entertainment, but the city is fun all the time, especially in spring.
 Enjoy the River Walk and restaurants while you plan your Texas-style road trip to the state capital of Austin.
-Wildflowers and the spring landscape make this meandering drive a beautiful, if not the quickest route to Austin.
+Wildflowers and the spring landscape make this meandering drive a beautiful, if not the quickest, route to Austin.
 Head north on I-10 out of the city, and then west on I-410 to TX-16 north (Bandera Road) for a scenic drive through Hill Country.

-The town of Bandera, home to dude ranches and farms, was once a center for cattle drives, thus its title as “Cowboy Capital of the World.”
+The town of Bandera, home to dude ranches and farms, was once a center for cattle drives, thus its title as the “Cowboy Capital of the World.”
 From there, head north on TX-173 and TX-16 to Fredericksburg, a Texas city with a German heritage dating back to its first settlers in the mid-1800’s.
 Wineries and authentic German cuisine make this an attractive stopping point.
 If you have time, stop in Enchanted Rock State Natural Area to see its pink granite dome and striking rock formations.

 Austin is about 80 miles east on US-290, but if there’s time for one more detour, you might want to visit Pedernales Falls State Park just six miles north of US-290 about halfway to Austin.
 Known for entertainment, food, and nightlife, Austin is called the “Live Music Capital of the World.”
 You may want to spend a night to see what it’s all about.
 When it’s time to leave, you can take a direct route back to San Antonio on I-35 south, making the trip in under two hours.